 - Small drybag for phones and cameras on the kayak and SUP trips

-Due to the varying conditions in Lofoten from May-September, some of the warm clothing items below, such as down jacket, gloves and thermals may not be needed for certain departures depending on the forecast, but we suggest you plan for all weather
+Due to the varying conditions in Lofoten from May-September, some of the warm clothing items below, such as down jacket, gloves and thermals may not be needed for certain departures depending on the forecast, but we suggest you plan for all weathers

 - Down jacket